Suni1212/LITA---CLASS---DOCUMENTATION/README.md

 # PROJECT TITLE: DATA ANALYSIS
 # PROJECT OVERVIEW
 These project has to do with the collection and examination of data to answer questions and validate hypothesis. it helps in transforming raw data into actionable insights for informed decision making.
 The main purpose is to understand, analyze and process data.
+# Data sources
+The dataset for analysis will be selected from open-source platforms provided as part of the course.
 # Tools Used
 * Microsoft Excel                     download here
     +  For Data Cleaning